-In today’s interconnected global economy, supply chains are the backbone of business operations.
-Companies rely on efficient logistics, streamlined procurement, and precise demand forecasting to stay competitive.
-Disruptions — whether caused by economic shifts, natural disasters, or technological changes — can have a profound impact on business performance and customer satisfaction.
+In today's interconnected global economy, supply chains are the backbone of business operations.
+Drawing on years of hands-on experience in logistics, procurement, and business process optimisation, the author has observed firsthand how companies rely on efficient logistics, streamlined procurement, and precise demand forecasting to stay competitive.
+Disruptions, whether caused by economic shifts, natural disasters, or technological changes, can have a profound impact on business performance and customer satisfaction.

 Prestigious institutions like IIT Delhi now offer advanced certificate programs designed to bridge the skills gap and prepare professionals for leadership roles in this dynamic field.
+Having worked extensively on improving efficiency and resilience across diverse industries, the author notes that an Online Supply Chain Management Course has become a practical route for professionals who want structured, expert-led learning without stepping away from their jobs.
 These programs combine theoretical knowledge with real-world applications, giving participants a competitive edge in the job market.

 Table of Contents